Full 5sports 5-a-side Soccer Rules

 2.13a Outfield players may not enter their own goal area.
 An outfield player who enters his own goal area and touches the ball will have a spot penalty awarded against him.

-2.13b Outfield players may not run into/through their own goal area as a shortcut to gaining access to the ball.
+2.13b Defending players may not run into/through their own goal area as a shortcut to gaining access to the ball.
 Offending players will have a direct free kick awarded against them from the point where they crossed the goal circle.

 2.14 An attacking player may not seek to gain an advantage by entering his opponent’s goal area.
 The game will be re-started by the goalkeeper.